andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 In Postgres 17, the Multixact member space and offset is now configurable beyond the initial default size.
 The unit is the number of 8KB pages.
 The default size is X and Y and this is configurable.
 Multixact_member_buffers, default is 32 8kb pages

-Multixact_offset_buffers, default is 16 8kb pages
+Multixact_offset_buffers, default is 16 8kb pages.

 > In the recent episode of postgres.fm *MultiXact member space exhaustion*,[^pgfm] the Metronome engineers discussed working on a patch related to Multixact member exhaustion.

 Lukas covers changes in Postgres 17 to adjust SLRU cache sizes.
 Each of the SLRU types can now be configured to be larger in size.
 <https://pganalyze.com/blog/5mins-postgres-17-configurable-slru-cache>

+## Conclusion
+I'm still learning about MultiXacts, SLRUs, and failure modes as a result of these.
+If you have feedback on this post or additional useful resources, I'd love to hear about them.
+Please contact me here or on social media.

+Thanks for reading!

 ## Resources
 Dilip Kumar presentation 2024 - PostgreSQL Development Conference <https://www.youtube.com/watch?v=74xAqgS2thY>